satoru-gojo-yuji/Java8_Featuers/01_Lambda_Exoressions.md

 {

 }
-(In the abov scenario, child interface doesn't have any abstract methods. child having access for Parent class abstract method)
+(In the abov scenario, child interface doesn't have any abstract methods. child having access for Parent class abstract method hence child is also functional interface)

+Ex: 4 (This is valid functional intercase)
+@FunctionalInterface
+public interface Parent{
+     public void m2();    // by default abstact will added }
+@FunctinalInterface
+public interface child extend Parent
+{
+  public void m2();
+}

+(In the above scenario, child interface overriding the parent interface abstract method hence child is having only one abstract method.)
 ````````